pmetzger/simh-docs/docs/ki10_doc.md

 ### `TU` Tape Drives

-The TUA is a Mass bus tape controller using a TM03 formatter.
+The TUA is a Massbus tape controller using a TM03 formatter.
 There can be one per RH10 and it can support up to 8 drives.

 |                        |                                    |